bdebo236/edit-distance/README.md

 * edit-distance-gui.py - This python file contains the full code i.e. Edit Distance implementation in Dynamic Programming along with GUI using python tkinter.

 * edit-distance-recursion - This python code solves the Edit Distance problem using recursion.
 This way of solving Edit Distance has a very high time complexity of O(n^3) where n is the length of the longer string.
-Hence, dynamic programming aproach is preferred over this.
+Hence, dynamic programming approach is preferred over this.